 It is essential that parents/guardians provide a written excuse for each absence even if they call.
-Such excuse should contain the reason and date of absence, and be presented to the homeroom teacher as soon as a student returns to class.
+An email from the parent/guardian to the attendance office also meets the requirement of a written excuse.
+Such an excuse should contain the reason and date of absence, and be presented to the attendance office as soon as a student returns to school.
 Students are not authorized to write or sign excuses even with the parent's knowledge or consent.